openbouquet/slate/source/index.html.md

 <aside class="notice">
 Note that we are using the `__PERIOD` alias in place of the `Date` dimension, and group by month using the `monthly()` function.
 </aside>

+> Query Monthly Total by Country with Rollup at Country level

 ```json
 {